awsdocs/amazon-route53-docs/doc_source/CreatingHostedZone.md

 1. Choose **Create Hosted Zone**\.

-1. In the **Create Hosted Zone** pane, type the name of the domain that you want to route traffic for\.
-You can also optionally type a comment\.
+1. In the **Create Hosted Zone** pane, enter the name of the domain that you want to route traffic for\.
+You can also optionally enter a comment\.

    For information about how to specify characters other than a\-z, 0\-9, and \- \(hyphen\) and how to specify internationalized domain names, see [DNS Domain Name Format](DomainNameFormat.md)\.